massoncheg/forgejo-docs/docs/user/first-repository.md

 Here's an explanation of the form's fields:

-- **Owner** Here, you can specify whether you want this to be your own personal project or whether you want it to be part of an organization that you're a part of.
+- **Owner** Here you can specify whether you want this to be your own personal project or whether you want it to be part of an organization that you're a part of.
 - **Repository name** A name for your repository (which will also be part of its path, in this case `https://codeberg.org/knut/foobar`).
 - **Visibility** Repositories are either _public_ or _private_.
 Public means that everyone will be able to access your repository, while your private repositories can only be accessed by you and your collaborators (see [Invite Collaborators](https://docs.codeberg.org/collaborating/invite-collaborators/)).
 - **Description** A short description that appears next to your repository's name where appropriate.
-- **Template** Occasionally, you may want to generate your repository from an existing template.
+- **Template** Occasionally you may want to generate your repository from an existing template.
 In that case, you can specify that template here.
 Otherwise, simply leave this field empty.
 - **Issue Labels** If you want to initialize your project's issue tracker with a set of labels that you can use to categorize issues, you can choose one here.
 You don't have to choose this right away, though, as you can choose and modify issue labels at a later time as well.
 - **.gitignore** A [.gitignore](https://git-scm.com/docs/gitignore) file defines which files Git should not keep track of.
 This is useful, for example, to prevent configuration files or binaries from being tracked in version control.
 You can choose to add a predefined file matching the programming language you use now, or add one manually later.
-- **License** Here, you can choose from a list of FSF/OSI approved licenses.
+- **License** Here you can choose from a list of FSF/OSI approved licenses.
 A `LICENSE` file will then be added to the repository.
 For some help on choosing the correct license, have a look at our [licensing article](https://docs.codeberg.org/getting-started/licensing/).
 - **README** is the first file one should read when accessing a repository.
 It's also the first file displayed when accessing a repository, a bit like the "homepage" of your repository.
 On Forgejo, this is interpreted as a [Markdown](https://docs.codeberg.org/markdown/) file.
-- **Initialize repository** In order to add the `LICENSE`, `README`, and `.gitignore` files mentioned above to your new repository, make sure you tick this box.
+- **Initialize repository** To add the `LICENSE`, `README`, and `.gitignore` files mentioned above to your new repository, make sure you tick this box.
 - **Default branch** Using this field, you can choose how to name the default branch of your Git repository.
 We recommend you use the predefined default.
 - **Object format** is the repository's object format.
 We recommend SHA1 as it's the most compatible.
 It cannot be changed later once the repository has been created.